 Analysis / Bias

-In review, The Foundation for Economic Education advocates for small government, deregulation and low taxation, while also supporting civil liberties such as gay marriage and marijuana legalization, in which they proclaim prohibition is “racist.”
+In review, The Foundation for Economic Education advocates for small government, deregulation, and low taxation while supporting civil liberties such as gay marriage and marijuana legalization, in which they proclaim prohibition is “racist.”
 FEE uses moderately loaded words in headlines that economically favor the right, such as their consistent opposition to the minimum wage: How Not to Argue Against the Minimum Wage.

-A factual search reveals they have not failed a fact check.
+- A factual search reveals they have not failed a fact check.